A05annex/2019-FRC/frc 2019/ARM.md

   * at 2'3-1/2" for the cargo ship;
   * at 2'3-1/2",4'7-1/2", and 6'11-1/2" for the rocket.
 * The robot arm needs to park at some stable 'home' position for driving.
-* The robot arm needs to work in conjunction with the pneumatic lifts to liift and park the robot on the top platform at endgame (height 1'7").
+* The robot arm needs to work in conjunction with the pneumatic lifts to lift and park the robot on the top platform at endgame (height 1'7").

 ## Physical Implementation